 There are also some color choices that are excellent for coffee shops, such as coffee quartz, which has become a bit of a staple in many coffee shop designs.
 Light green colors also work quite well, as they bring out a sense of calmness.

 Finally, there are also some bolder choices, such as indigo or coral.
+Don’t miss article on the Trendiest colours for a coffee shop on 2023.
 These can be dominant colors, so they have to be used in clever ways, such as accentuating certain features, or bringing certain elements forward.
 They can also give the space a unique identity, so do not be afraid to use them in that regard.

 Just like lighting, acoustics have a substantial impact on ambiance.
 Sound is another big factor in the way we interact with the environment.
 Because of this, the right acoustic setup can help generate a great atmosphere.